-Anne Nikitin is an Ivor Novello and Emmy nominated composer, best known for her work on Bart Layton’s critically acclaimed heist movie AMERICAN ANIMALS, nominated for 11 British Independent Film Awards including Best Score, and his BAFTA-winning film THE IMPOSTER.
+Anne Nikitin is an Ivor Novello and Emmy-nominated composer, best known for her work on Bart Layton’s critically acclaimed heist movie AMERICAN ANIMALS and BAFTA-winning film THE IMPOSTER.
 She was recently named ‘Composer to Watch’ on Classic FM Radio and ‘composer who should be on your radar’ by Film4.

-Anne's recent scores include LITTLE BIRDS, a Sky Drama series based on the erotic stories of Anaïs Nin starring Juno Temple and Hugh Skinner; the family film FOUR KIDS AND IT starring Michael Caine, Russell Brand, Matthew Goode, and Paula Patton, based on Jacqueline Wilson's novel; and SOULMATES, an anthology series for AMC created by William Bridges (Black Mirror).
+Anne's recent scores include LITTLE BIRDS, a Sky Drama series based on the erotic stories of Anaïs Nin starring Juno Temple; the family movie FOUR KIDS AND IT starring Michael Caine, Russell Brand, Matthew Goode, and Paula Patton, based on Jacqueline Wilson's novel; and SOULMATES, an anthology series for AMC created by William Bridges (Black Mirror, Stranger Things).

 Anne enjoys writing in a variety of styles but has an affinity for dark, moody, atmospheric music, growing up on heavy doses of bands such as The Cure, Sonic Youth and Radiohead, as well as contemporary artists ranging from Björk to Arvo Pärt, and avant-garde composers such as György Ligeti and Iannis Xenakis.
 From sweeping orchestral scores to dirty guitars, mesmeric synths and delicate piano refrains, she creates unique sound worlds spanning a wide range of genres.